The Sulla Tips:

 (As a matter of fact, I had a pretty elaborate, fancy wedding.)
 But if youÕre

-regardless of how much or how little ŅstuffÓ is involved.
-ItÕs a question of
+wonderful, regardless of how much or how little ŅstuffÓ is involved.
+ItÕs a

 can have as much or as little matchy matchy ŅstuffÓ as you want.
 But the problem I see so many